DanielleDaly/Danielle-Daly-Milestone-Project-1-/README.md

 **Deployment**

-The site was deployed to git hub pages.
+The site was deployed to GitHub pages.

 The steps to deploy are as follows:

-In got hub repository, navigate to the settings tab.
+In GitHub repository, navigate to the settings tab.

 From the source section drop down menu the page provided the link to the completed website.